SamanthaLloyds/E-CommerceWebApplication/README.md

 # Final-Project

 This is an Ecommerce web application for fairfield Universty.
+It was built as a Final Project for the Advanced Programming in Java class at Fairfield University.
 The application is built on a java-spring boot backend and angular frontend.

 ## GOAL